csci104/site/labs/lab14/index.md

   + What are the execution paths in each function?
   + Big Hint: look at the test names we give you

- - [ ] Find two of the three bugs.
-Then, submit screenshots of your tests and describe the bugs you found to get checked off.
+What to show to a TA or CP:
+- fib.cpp and test.cpp from part1 folder
+- test.cpp from part2 folder
+- a .txt file describing at least 2 bugs you found in part2

 ### Appendix: A little bit more on the Makefile